How to Apply

 We Remove Barriers

 Let us know if there are barriers to your participation.
-Dinner will be provided at evening meetings when meetings are held in person.
-Public transportation, childcare, or parking passes will be available if you need those to fully participate.
+Dinner will be provided at in-person evening meetings.
+Public transportation or parking passes will be available if you need those to fully participate.

 People who join this committee will become what we call “Public Officials,” which means that while you serve you must behave fair and ethically.
 We will provide training on this once you are accepted.
 Part of following Public Officials Ethics laws means you must tell the group when you or a relative may financially benefit (or avoid fees) by your recommendations.
 This is called a “Conflict of Interest.”
 If you tell us about potential Conflicts of Interest that does not mean you cannot serve, in fact, many committees have potential members with Conflicts of Interest.
 We appreciate your ethical inclusion of possible Conflicts of Interest on the form included in the application.

-For general questions about the Advisory Bodies program, the volunteer recruitment process, or other upcoming advisory body recruitments, please contact AdvisoryBodies@Portlandoregon.gov.
+For general questions about the Advisory Bodies program, the volunteer recruitment process, or other upcoming advisory body opportunities please email AdvisoryBodies@Portlandoregon.g….